syroco/orca/docs/source/controller_formulation/optim/optimization_problem.rst

     \text{s.t.} &\quad \bs{lb} \leq C\optvar \leq \bs{ub} \tc

 In the next sections we show how to formulate the different task and constraint types one might need to control a robot.
-In section :ref:`resolution_strategies`, we show how to combine multiple objective functions (tasks) in one controller allowing us to exploit the redundancy of the system.
+In section :ref:`multi_obj_optim`, we show how to combine multiple objective functions (tasks) in one controller allowing us to exploit the redundancy of the system.

 .. note::